mglt/lecture-ipsec/prez/ipsec-slides.md

 ---
 # IPsec Architecture: SAD

-SA indicates the policy associated to the traffic:
+SA implements the policy associated to the traffic:
 * Processing info to implement the PROTECT Policy:
     * keying meterial and algorithm
     * IP processing information (ESP, AH, mode)